flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 ## General updates

 * Improved overall usability by making the DevTools UI more dense.
-This significantly improves the user experience when using DevTools embedded an IDE. (#7030)[https://github.com/flutter/devtools/pull/7030]
+This significantly improves the user experience when using DevTools embedded in an IDE. (#7030)[https://github.com/flutter/devtools/pull/7030]
 * Added support for filtering with regular expressions in the Logging, Network, and CPU profiler pages - (#7027)[https://github.com/flutter/devtools/pull/7027]